 Beware of scams and automatically renewed subscriptions!

 Once you find the perfect spot, contact the owner and don’t be afraid to ask questions.
 There are no stupid ones!
 Ask about everything you need in order to feel safe and prepared.
 Read the contract carefully and ask for changes if necessary.
 Don’t sign anything you feel uncomfortable with.
 Make sure you’re ok with your rent, deposit and other obligations included in the lease.
-Pay particular attention to section 11 of the contract – that’s usually where landlord puts variations and exceptions.
+Pay particular attention to section 11 of the contract – that’s usually where landlords include variations and exceptions.

 Be sure to check if your newly found apartment is rent controlled – that’s popular for buildings built before 1992 and can help you save some money.
-If not sure, you can use https://tjekdinleje.dk/ to see if your rent is proper.
+If not sure, you can use https://tjekdinleje.dk/ to see if your rent is fair.

 Be sure to pay attention to any bills and other payments mentioned in the lease.
 Try not to use cash – bank billings are always a proof in case of a scam.